microsoft/vscode/test/smoke/README.md

 xattr -d com.apple.quarantine <path to server with web folder zip>
 ```

-There is no support for testing an old version to a new one yet, so simply configure the `VSCODE_REMOTE_SERVER_PATH` variable to point to
+There is no support for testing an old version to a new one yet, so simply configure the `--build` command line argument to point to
-the web server folder which includes the web client bits (e.g. `vscode-server-darwin-web`).
+the web server folder which includes the web client bits (e.g. `vscode-server-darwin-web` for macOS).

+**Note**: make sure to point to the server that includes the client bits!

 ### Debug